Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 If you attached a standard (trunk) veth interface to a bridge (trunk interface => trunk port) and packets with different VLAN tags enter the bridge through this port, then only incoming packets with a tag fitting one of the port’s VIDs enter the bridge and are forwarded and later filtered again.

 8. Untagged outgoing packets: Outgoing packets get their tag number removed, if we configure the bride port accordingly: We must mark its egress behavior with a flag “untagged” (via a command option; see below).
-If the standard veth (trunk) interface constitutes the port the packet leaves the bridge untagged.
+If the standard veth trunk interface constitutes the port and we set the untagged-flag the packet leaves the bridge untagged.

 9. Retagging of outgoing untagged packets at ports based on veth sub-interfaces: